daniele-zurico/remix-test/README.md

---> models/ - contains all the functions to interact with the server (orchestration and/or data-reader) --> routes/ - contains all the routes of the app (\*) --> styles/ - contains all the styles of the app (\*\*) --> utils/ - contains all the utils of the app
+--> models/ - contains all the functions to interact with the server (orchestration and/or data-reader) --> routes/ - contains all the routes of the app (\*) --> styles/ - contains all the styles of the app (\*\*) --> types/ - contains all the types in typescript

 (\*) The routes are the entry points of the app.
 Please use a flat structure when possible.
 Avoid to use index.tsx when possible
 (\*\*) Most of the styles files in this folder are coming from "govuk-frontend" package and are the result of the